LukaszRuminski/ephemeral/README.md

 1. Run `npm run dev` to launch the project in development SSR mode and start coding.
 1. Open `localhost:3000` to see the project website
 1. Configure pipelines for your project following "Azure Pipelines" section
-1. Adjust REDME.md file
+1. Adjust README.md file

 ## Azure Pipelines
-The yaml configuration for Azure pipelines was build accoring to the best practices and Miscrosoft [schema reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema)
+The yaml configuration for Azure pipelines was build according to the best practices and Microsoft [schema reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema)

 There are 4 recommended environments:
-- `PREVIEW` - runs in server side mode, could serve content editors to preview  contentful changes live
+- `PREVIEW` - runs in server side mode, could serve content editors to preview  Contentful changes live
-- `SIT` - stable static build that can be used to demo some feature/s to bussiness or PSAT scanning
+- `SIT` - stable static build that can be used to demo some feature/s to business or PSAT scanning
 - `TEST` - static build that is updated with every merge to your develop/master branch.
-Used for acceptation the final bulid of your web applicatoin.
+Used for acceptation the final build of your web application.
 - `PROD`- production with Azure CDN in front

 ### File structure